bgragavendiran/MARKDOWN-EDITOR/README.md

 3. Web2.0 User funneling by launching Dstream WebExtension [`Jan-Mar 2023`]
 4. Multichain Integration [`Apr-Jun2023`]
 5. Fullscale Product Deployment [`Jul 2023`]

+We have done an extensive [`competitor analysis`](https://docs.google.com/spreadsheets/d/1SU4RYuUHxO9ZEbqoo4qPYw_ya1Z4koNcb8D1bioD8JY/edit?usp=sharing&resourcekey=0-pJGXRAD9IgB56hgTtTcmbQ) and market study to be certain that there are no platforms in the market that capitalizes on **Dstream's USP** i.e. **Videos as NFT's with monetization carryover trait in a video sharing platform which helps in building a token gated community.** Dstream has a web2 extension which will help users connect with us from the web2 video sharing/streaming sites they frequent, There by having a greater potential to reach a bigger chunk of the market overcrowded by video sharing platforms within the Web2 space.